My "Outdated" Archaeology Library

 Ginzburg, Carlo.
 The Cheese and the Worms: The Cosmos of a Sixteenth-Century Miller.
 Baltimore: The John Hopkins University Press, 2013.
 First published in Italy in 1976 by Giulio Einaudi editore.

-Hawkes, Sonia Chadwick & Selkirk, Andrew.
+Hawkes, Sonia Chadwick & Andrew Selkirk.
 Silver Jubilee Reflections.
 Oxford University Institute of Archaeology, 1987.

 Her Majesty’s Stationary Office.
 Field Archaeology: Some notes for beginners issued by the Ordnance Survey.
 London, 1963 (fourth impression 1966).